 What is the Basis of Insults?

-In order to be truly free of insults, you first need to figure out, “who is it inside you who gets insulted in the first place.”
+In order to be truly free of insults – as a part of your anger management – you first need to figure out, “Who is it inside you that gets insulted in the first place?”

 Use logic and you will find that it’s your Acquired Self who gets insulted.
 The True Self never gets insulted.
 Why do I say that?
 Because a newborn baby never gets insulted.
 You can try to insult a baby by saying whatever you want, but the baby will not be insulted.
 In the same way, imagine some one trying to insult you in a language or through gestures that you don’t understand.
 Obviously, you will not be insulted.
 Therefore, we can conclude that for the insult to occur, one has to understand the concepts attached to those words and gestures.
 Otherwise, they have no power.